-Satisfactory completion ("B" or higher) of introductory coursework (at least one full semester course each from an accredited institution) in epidemiology and biostatistics is required of all students.
-Strong applicants without these courses may be considered for admission; however full matriculation will be conferred only when the prerequisite courses have been satisfactorily completed.
+Satisfactory completion ("B" or higher) of introductory coursework in epidemiology and biostatistics is required of all students.
+Strong applicants without these courses may be considered for admission.
+Full matriculation will be conferred only when the prerequisite courses have been satisfactorily completed.

 Application for Admission